We’re in Kansas, so we have some strong roots in agriculture.

 Cottin’s Hardware hosts a Farmers Market on Thursdays, 4:00 – 6:30 p.m. in their back parking lot from May to September.
 From October to April the hours are 4:00 – 6:00 p.m.

-Several other farmers markets throughout the county offer locally produced goods:
+Several other farmers markets throughout the county offer locally produced goods.
+Check out the Farmers Markets of Kaw Valley.

 Each fall, the annual Kaw Valley Farm Tour gives you the opportunity to visit local farms and meet the farmers.
 Load up the car and for $10 per carload, you can pick from the list of participating farms and wineries.
 Farmers will give you a guided tour, tell you about their farm practices and you can also buy their products.
 From alpacas to zucchini and everything in between, check out where your food comes from.